Voting Solutions for All People—Los Angeles County

 Having completed the engineering validation testing phase of product development, Smartmatic is moving into the design validation testing phase.

-Soon, the California Secretary of State will begin certification testing of the system.
+On completion, the California Secretary of State will begin certification testing of the system.
 Certification testing is an extremely rigorous process designed to ensure that the system meets the California Voting System Standards—a set of requirements that are among the most exacting in the United States.
-Once certified, Los Angeles County will have a custom-made election system that is safe, secure, and accurate.
+Once certified, Los Angeles County will have a custom election system that is safe, secure, and accurate.